 The next morning, the city was a ghost town.
 On our walk three blocks to the nearest open bakery, we didn’t pass a single person.
 It was so quiet, I could hear the beating wings of pigeons flying past.
 Was the entire city nursing a hangover?
 Maybe!

 Our second day was actually quite nice.
 We visited a park, a museum, and had a delicious dinner at a restaurant in Düsseldorf’s own Little Japan.
-For all the details, check back next week for my second post on our trip to Düsseldorf!
+Click here for all the details!